MuriloPileggi/Murilo-Pileggi/README.md

 - 👋 Hi, I’m @MuzaoDaMassa
 - 👀 I’m interested in Game Development and AI.
-- 🌱 I'm have a Superior Technological Degree in Digital Games and am in the 4th year of a 5 years Bachelor's in Mechatronics Engineering.
+- 🌱 I'm have a Superior Technological Degree in Digital Games and am in the 5th year of a 5 years Bachelor's in Mechatronics Engineering.
 - 💞️ I’m looking for professional experiences in Game Development.
-- 📫 How to reach me MuzaoDaMassaGames@gmail.com
+- 📫 How to reach me: MuzaoDaMassaGames@gmail.com

 <!---
 MuzaoDaMassa/MuzaoDaMassa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.